herzenschein/herz-quadlet/README.md

 Additionally, the following commands might be useful to you:

-* `systemctl status --user owncast`: check the Owncast service status.
+* `systemctl status --user owncast`: check the Owncast service status
-* `systemctl list-unit-files --user --all --state generated`: list all generated services.
+* `systemctl list-unit-files --user --all --state generated`: list all generated services
-* `journalctl --user-unit owncast`: see the logs for your Owncast container.
+* `journalctl --user-unit owncast`: see the logs for your Owncast container
-* `podman stats owncast`: monitor the status of your Owncast container.
+* `podman stats owncast`: monitor the stats of your Owncast container
-* `journalctl enable-linger youruser`: let systemd services run while your user is not logged in.
+* `journalctl enable-linger youruser`: let systemd services run while your user is not logged in

 ## Automatic updates